internetarchive/xfetch/README.md

 $ php -f stampede.php
 ```

-Each cache strategy has a name, which is printed to stdout if no name is supplied.
+Each cache strategy has a name.
 Only one strategy may be tested at a time.
 For example, to test the XFetch strategy:

 ```
 $ ./stampede xfetch